Counting with the quantum alternating operator ansatz: Conclusion

 \section{Conclusion}

 This work introduces VQCount, a sampling-based variational quantum heuristic for approximate model counting based on QAOA and the JVV theorem.
 We establish the soundness of VQCount in a limit where it is shown to reproduce Grover's algorithm.
-We show that, compared to previous work~\cite{sundarQuantumAlgorithmCount2019}, VQCount offers an exponential improvement in the number of samples required for obtaining an estimate within a multiplicative factor of the exact count whenever the number of solutions is exponential.
-We then investigate the performance of VQCount as a heuristic numerically, using tensor network contraction to simulate the quantum circuit component of the algorithm.
-For the counting problems $\#$NAE3SAT and $\#$1-in-3SAT, we establish trade-offs between solution sampling success rate and sampling uniformity.
-The systematic improvement of performance as a function of circuit depth (Fig.~\ref{fig:1in3sat-scaling}(a)) suggests that VQCount with circuits of (potentially variable) larger depth than those amenable to classical simulation with reasonable resources may eventually become competitive with classical heuristics for approximate counting.
-In this work, the only post-processing used is postselection to reject samples outside the solution set.
-However, more elaborate post-processing, such as rejection-free cluster updates at zero temperature~\cite{ochoaFeedingMultitudePolynomialtime2019}, could be employed to alleviate nonuniformity and reduce postselection in the sampling.
+We show that, compared to previous work~\cite{sundarQuantumAlgorithmCount2019}, VQCount achieves an exponential improvement in the number of samples required for obtaining an estimate within an arbitrarily small multiplicative factor of the exact count whenever the number of solutions is exponentially large.